kuljitvirk/quantum/README.md

 # quantum
-This an ever evolving repository of codes and notebooks that I make to learn and explore topics in quantum many-body, information, and computation.
-The explanations of the codes, their use, and technical discussion will be introduced as I complete it.
+This an evolving repository of codes and notebooks that I make to learn and explore topics in solid-state physics, quantum many-body theory, information, and computation.

 ## Contents